• blog

 That exhibition planted a seed.
 It revealed what would become the through-line of my entire practice: how do we live, create, and remain human in full awareness of our impermanence?

-“Dead Dasies,” Whole Plate Photogenic Drawing on vellum paper (waxed).
-2023 Part of the project, “In the Shadow of Sun Mountain: The Psychology of Othering and the Origins of Evil.”
+“Gone to Seed,” Whole Plate Photogenic Drawing on vellum paper (waxed).
+The work was created in 2022 as part of the project titled, “In the Shadow of Sun Mountain: The Psychology of Othering and the Origins of Evil.”

 Three decades later, In the Shadow of Sun Mountain is the mature expression of that same impulse.
 Where Visions in Mortality was raw, direct, and almost primal, Sun Mountain is layered—woven through with Becker’s insights on cultural worldviews, TMT’s evidence of our defensive psychology, and Varki and Brower’s claim that denial itself had to evolve in order for us to function as conscious beings.